ci2131a/wlsd/README.md

 # wlsd

 Survival analysis data may come in different usable forms.
-Transitioning between formats requires detailed knowledge of the model assumptions and how variables are treated.
+Transitioning between formats requires detailed knowledge on how information is parsed and how variables are treated.
 The `wlsd` package in R seeks to provide methods for transforming data between usable formats in an effort to ease this process. `wlsd` can transition between the counting process format and longitudinal or panel format.

 ## Installation